olekssy/ican-c/README.md

 >_"Oh say, can you C?"_

-A storage of Source Code bits and pieces written in C.
+A storage of Source Code bits and pieces written in C and C++.

 ## Description